IsakThornqvist/Assignment-L3/Reflection.md

 The **playerManager** is more complex than the wordGenerator, I started out with making the template for the component and set it all up so that the element was visible in the browser.
 I decided that you can play with up to 4 players and I handled the players in this way.
 Firstly I created a private empty array called **#currentPlayers** that I use to thore the current players.
 As I mentioned the array only allows 4 players to be added.
 Then I created a ul list which will be used to display these names and the scores next to them and so on.
 I also added in the ability to remove a player aswell as the ability to be able to increase the score of a player manually.

+After setting up the individual components, I decided to create a drawingGame component to bring everything together.
+This made the old GameController unnecessary, since now the game logic could live directly inside this one element.
+I used the shadow DOM to encapsulate everything and imported the playerManager, wordGenerator, startScreen, and the canvas board.
+Having all the elements inside the same component made it much easier to manage the game flow and keep things organized and I am also more familiar with this way of working.

+One tricky part was getting the board to initialize correctly.
+Since it is a custom element, I had to make sure its methods like setCanvasSize and setPenColor were ready when I called them.
+To handle this, I used a small setTimeout to delay the setup slightly, which made everything work reliably.

+I also added the start screen functionality, so that the start screen hides and the board and word generator show when the game begins.
+I created private methods like #setupStartGameEvent and #handleStartGame to manage this transition cleanly.
+I also left placeholders for ending the game and going back to the start screen, knowing I can fill those in later when the round and scoring logic is ready.

+Overall, moving the game logic into drawingGame.js felt like a big step forward.
+It made communication between components simpler, kept the code more modular, and let me really take advantage of private fields and methods to keep things encapsulated.
+I feel like this approach will make it easier to expand the game later without things getting messy.

 # Notes to self - Workflow
 1. Get new sections to show up in interface
 2. Word generator component